top of page

 Search

-The Pacific is home to unique biodiversity that is closely linked to cultural, economic, and spiritual life.
+The Pacific is home to unique biodiversity that is intricately linked to cultural, economic, and spiritual life.
 Connections to land, water, and the environment are vital to the identity of Pacific peoples and are closely connected to development.
 At the recent BIOFIN Pacific Regional Inception Workshop in Fiji, this uniqueness was not only recognised but also celebrated.
 More importantly, it provided a foundation for shaping how biodiversity finance in the Pacific should reflect the region's realities, values, and strengths.

 The Pacific's Uniqueness

 The term "small island developing states" is often used to describe Pacific nations.
-However, Pacific nations are anything but small, particularly in their ecological, cultural and political significance.
+However, Pacific nations are anything but small, particularly in their ecological, cultural, and political significance.
 In fact, through their uniqueness, Pacific Island nations are making significant impacts on mitigating climate change, heralding innovations in biodiversity management, and providing ecological stewardship.
 This uniqueness is shaped by:

 • Traditional Knowledge: Conservation is not new in the Pacific.
 Knowledge on how to balance human needs with the environment has been passed down through generations and exists within all Pacific societies as a vast resource.